anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="3.4.2"></a>
 ### Relationship to OPNFV and OVP

-The CNTT is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs, using OPNFV.
+Anuket is also closely aligned with OVP, an open source, community-led compliance and verification program that demonstrates the readiness and availability of commercial NFV products and services including **Vendor's Implementation (VI)** of cloud infrastructure and VNFs, using OPNFV.
 OVP combines open source-based automated compliance and verification testing for multiple parts of the NFV stack specifications established by ONAP, multiple SDOs such as ETSI and GSMA, and the LF Networking End User Advisory Group (EUAG).

 Once the CNTT specifications are on place, OPNFV is expected to create a reference implementation that is adherent to requirements set in CNTT (**Reference Implementations**).
 Additionally, Commercial products adhering to CNTT specifications will be able to undergo an enhanced OVP’s program (based on CNTT **Reference Conformance** specification) using OPNFV testing framework and tools. **Figure 6** below illustrates the relationship with OPNFV and OVP in more details (specific to OpenStack based specifications)